California Installment Agreement Options for Tax Debts: Why Professional Help is Essential

 If you owe state taxes to the Franchise Tax Board (FTB), CDTFA, or EDD, you may be eligible for a California tax installment agreement.
 These payment plans allow you to pay back tax debt over time — and avoid harsh enforcement actions like wage garnishments, bank levies, or liens.
 But unlike the IRS, California tax agencies don’t always offer flexible plans — and they often demand more aggressive terms.

 At Boulanger CPA, we help individuals and businesses in Orange County get into compliant, sustainable payment plans with California tax agencies.
-This guide explains your options, how to apply, and how we help you avoid penalties and protect your income.
+This IRS installment agreement guide also applies to state-level taxes, but with unique California twists.
+In this article, we’ll explain your options, how to apply, and how we help you avoid penalties while protecting your income.

 The Complexity of California Installment Agreements